ZupIT/beagle-docs/content/en/api/components/layout/styled.md

 ## What is it?

-`Styled` is a function that applies a size to your component.
+`Styled` is a function to help you organize the layout and style of your view.
+It is a simple way of setting various style properties at once.

 See how the structure is represented: